 The Gowind 2500 corvettes incorporate the SETIS combat system, which is also in service with FREMM frigates.
 The intuitive man-machine interface and integrated command prompts enable the crew to analyse large amounts of data fed by on-board sensors and take quick counteractions against a wide range of threats.

 The combat system also supports the integration of unmanned aircraft systems (UAS) for extended detection and response against threats.
 The system is capable of conducting engagement of surface vessels, defence against aerial platforms, detection and tracking, and engagement of submarines.

 It can also share the accurate tactical picture with other vessels in the task group through interoperable data links.

 The corvettes will be armed with an OTO Melara 76mm main gun, two Nexter Narwhal 20mm cannons, a vertical launch system (VLS) for 16 VL Mica surface-to-air missiles, eight MBDA MM40 Exocet anti-ship missile launchers and two triple torpedo launchers.

-The onboard sensors and radars include a 3D radar, electronic support measures (ESM) suite, a hull-mounted sonar, a variable depth sonar (VDS) and a fire control system.
+The on-board sensors and radars include a 3D radar, electronic support measures (ESM) suite, hull-mounted sonar, variable depth sonar (VDS) and fire control system.

 Aircraft handling facilities

 The vessel features a helicopter deck for allowing the permanent deployment of a 10t heavy-lift helicopter and unmanned aerial vehicles (UAVs).
-It also provides a hangar facility for embarked helicopter.
+It also provides a hangar facility for embarked helicopters.

 Diesel and electronic propulsion

-The Gowind® 2500 is powered by combined diesel and electric propulsion system.
-The power-plant provides a maximum speed of more than 25kt.
-The corvette can attain a range of 4,000 nautical miles (nm) at speeds of 15kt.
+The Gowind 2500 is powered by a combined diesel and electric propulsion system.
+The power plant provides a maximum speed of more than 25k.
+The corvette can attain a range of 4,000 nautical miles (nm) at speeds of 15k.